 Niva Bupa Health Insurance

-Niva Bupa Health Insurance (formerly Max Bupa) is a standalone health insurer headquartered in New Delhi.
-Bupa, the UK-based global health insurer, holds the majority stake following the company's November 2024 IPO.
+Niva Bupa Health Insurance (formerly Max Bupa) is a standalone health insurer founded in 2008.
+It has a 92% Claim Settlement Ratio, 10,000+ network hospitals and 7 million+ lives covered.
+Bupa (UK) holds majority stake post the November 2024 IPO.

 About Niva Bupa

-Niva Bupa Health Insurance was established in 2008 and is headquartered in New Delhi.
-The company was originally known as Max Bupa and was renamed Niva Bupa after Fettle Tone LLP acquired Max India's stake in 2021.
-Following its November 2024 IPO, Bupa — the UK-based global health insurance and healthcare group — holds over 55% ownership.
+Niva Bupa Health Insurance Company Limited was founded in 2008 as a joint venture between Bupa Group of the UK and Fettle Tone LLP.
+The company was originally branded Max Bupa and was renamed Niva Bupa in 2021 after Fettle Tone LLP acquired Max India's stake.
+Following the November 2024 IPO, Bupa holds over 55% ownership and the company is now listed on BSE and NSE.
+The headquarters is at Logix Infotec Park, D-5, 2nd Floor, Sector-59, Noida 201301.

 Founded2008